Job help for workers facing layoffs Wednesday

-Wichita, Kan.
+WICHITA, Kan.
 (KSNW) – Layoffs are expected Wednesday at Spirit.
-The company has said up to 28-hundred will face this layoff in the wake of the Boeing 737 MAX being grounded.
+The company has said up to 2,800 will face this layoff in the wake of the Boeing 737 MAX being grounded.

 Some are already getting ready to help workers find a job to keep them in Wichita.